icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 While NACA did not write all of the design manuals, all of the design manuals heavily relied on NACA references.
 Half of the references in ADS-4
-"Engineering Summary of Airframe Icing Technical Data" are NACA references.
+"Engineering Summary of Airframe Icing Technical Data" are NACA references, and the main author, Dean Bowden, had published NACA icing papers.

 The breadth of knowledge encapsulated in ADS-4 allowed the expansive claim in 1963: